piyushr147/springBoot/java_interview.md

 # Variable Arguments (Varargs) :
     Variable numberof inputs in the parameter.
-    Only one variable argument can be present in the memod.
+    Only one variable argument can be present in the method.
     It should be the last argument in the list.
     Used when we don't know the number of arguments